BruceBanfield96/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. What is the DOM?
+The DOM is the Document Object Model and with HTML DOM, Javascript can access and change all the elements of an HTML document.
-2. What is an event?
+2. What is an event?An event is a click, moving the mouse, scrolling the page, pressing a key on the webpage, etc.
 3. What is an event listener?
+An event listener listens for an event such as a click or pressing a key on the webpage and then performs an action.
 4. Why would we convert a NodeList into an Array?
+So we can perform a forEach or a Map on that array as we cannot when the info is in the NodeList
 5. What is a component?
+A component comprises several parts: HTML, CSS or Javascript brought together for reuse in a website or application.